Price: only ฃ1.04 (No VAT)

 Taking more than one tablet of Propecia (Finasteride) 1mg daily is not recommended and is not known to improve the effectiveness but will certainly increase the possibility of side effects.
 Follow your doctor's directions and stick to one Propecia (Finasteride) tablet per day.

-Loss of interest in sex or difficulty in achieving an erection, testicular pain, breast tenderness and enlargement, skin rash and/or itching.
+Loss of interest in sex or difficulty in achieving an erection, testicular pain, breast tenderness and enlargement, skin rash and/or itching has been reported witth Propecia.

-Important: if you experience any swelling of the mouth or face contact your doctor straight away.
+Important: if you experience any swelling of the mouth or face when taking Propecia contact your doctor straight away.

 Important: if you experience any pain or lumps in the breast area or any discharge from the nipples, tell your doctor about the problem and that you are taking Propecia tablets.

-If you buy any medicines check with a pharmacist that they are safe to take with your Propecia (finasteride).
-Before taking this medicine tell your doctor if you have ever had an allergic reaction after taking any medicine.
-Never take more than the prescribed dose.
+If you buy any medicines check with a pharmacist that they are safe to take with your Propecia (finasteride) tablets.
+Before taking Propecia tell your doctor if you have ever had an allergic reaction after taking any medicine.
+Never take more than the prescribed dose of Propecia.
 If you suspect that you or someone else has taken an overdose of Propecia go to the accident and emergency department of your local hospital at once.
-Where possible take the container with you, even if it is empty.
+Where possible take the Propecia container with you, even if it is empty.

 If you are having any treatment like an operation or dental treatment tell the person carrying out the treatment which medicines you are taking including Propecia.

-Always read the printed information leaflet that comes with your medicine.
+Always read the printed information leaflet that comes with your Propecia.

 Propecia (Finasteride) is for you.
-Never give it to other people even if their condition appears to be the same as yours.
+Never give Propecia to other people even if their condition appears to be the same as yours.

 Never keep out of date or unwanted medicines.
-Take them to your local pharmacy who will dispose of them for you.
+Take unwanted Propecia to your local pharmacy who will dispose of them for you.

 Package Leaflet Propecia: Information for the user: